Speech-Interaction-Technology-Aalto-U/itsp/Transmission/Design_goals.md

     many receivers, we would then prefer that decoding the signal does not require much resources.
 In practice that means that the sender side (encoder) can use proportionally more resources.
--   *Many-to-many;* the typical teleconferencing application, often implemented with a cloud-server, such that merging of individual speakers can be done centrally, such that bandwidth to the many receivers can be saved.
+-   *Many-to-many*; the typical teleconferencing application, often implemented with a cloud-server, such that merging of individual speakers can be done centrally, such that bandwidth to the many receivers can be saved.
--   *Many-to-one; *could be a distributed sensor-array scenario, where multiple devices in a room jointly record speech.
+-   *Many-to-one*; could be a distributed sensor-array scenario, where multiple devices in a room jointly record speech.
 Since we then have many encoders, they should be very simple and a majority of the intelligence and computational resources should be at the receiver